Bartwel27/cppMFormulas/README.md

 > Use ```NULL``` as a parameter to find its value.

 >[!WARNING]
->Dont give every paramtre a value, otherwise it wont fineld anything, comsidering the use of these function is to find a parameter using other parameters, so please dont give very parameter a value, maight course system error
+>Dont give every parameter a value to avoid false return outputs, You use the NULL value on a parameter to find a value of a same param.